The Olde Farmhouse Market is an event featuring antique, vintage and other collectible items for sale in the spring and late fall each year.

 When & Where | Admission Costs | What to Expect | Olde Farmhouse Video | Tips & Advice | Other Information

-The Olde Farmhouse Market in Surrey
+The Olde Farmhouse Market in Maple Ridge

-The Olde Farmhouse Market is an amazing market featuring all kinds of antiques, knickknacks, “collectible junk” and things your parents or grandparents had in their homes.
+The Olde Farmhouse Market is an amazing market featuring all kinds of antiques, knickknacks, “collectible junk” and things your parents or grandparents might have had in their homes.
 It’s an impressive event and fun to see.
 It’s also a perfect place to find gifts for friends and treasures for yourself.

 Click The Olde Farmhouse for the market’s official website.